Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: From Hermitian Hamiltonians to the S-matrix method for the RH

 Following the initial ideas by Majorana and Regge, when one extends these equations to the continuum for the pole dynamics with $d_n\in \mathbb{R}$ or $d_n\in \mathbb{C}$, one then calculates the momentum of this dynamics,

 and the Hamiltonian

 that, with simple algebra, it can be shown that also this belongs to the class of $xp$ Hamiltonians.
-The term $M^{*2}$ is the Majorana mass shown in Eq. \ref{majmass}.
-When $j \in \mathbb{R}$, the Hamiltonian is Hermitian and describes the pole -- or a migration of them -- in the real plane representing the behavior of a Majorana tachyon obtained when is satisfied the tachyonic condition in Eq. \ref{tachyonic} and by assuming $M^{*} \in \mathbb{R}$.
+The term $M^{*2}$ is the Majorana mass shown in Eq.~(\ref{majmass}).
+When $j \in \mathbb{R}$, the Hamiltonian is Hermitian and describes the pole -- or a migration of them -- in the real plane representing the behavior of a Majorana tachyon obtained when is satisfied the tachyonic condition in Eq.~(\ref{tachyonic}) and by assuming $M^{*} \in \mathbb{R}$.

-This means that $j$ must be real when there is correspondence between the poles $k_n$ and the non-trivial zeros $z_n$ of $\zeta(z)$ that satisfies the Hilbert-P\'olya formulation of the RH having the trivial zeros with real part $1/2$.
+This means that, as in the case studied in Chap II, $j$ must be real and obey the condition dictated by the Regge trajectories in a Rindler or more general hyperbolic spacetime written in Eq.~(\ref{jreal}).
+This occurs when there is correspondence between the poles $k_n$ and the non-trivial zeros $z_n$ of $\zeta(z)$ that satisfies the Hilbert-P\'olya formulation of the RH having the trivial zeros with real part $1/2$.

-In any case, if there were nontrivial zeta zeros outside the critical line, violating the Riemann hypothesis, i.e., hypothetical zeros with real part $\Re{z} \neq 1/2$, these hypothetical zeros -- even if inside the critical region and discussed with the Majorana solution -- would not correspond to any of the zeros of $A(s,t,u)$ violating the initial hypotheses assumed in our system and the $d_n$ or $d(j)$ are not real any more.
+In any case, if there were nontrivial zeta zeros outside the critical line, violating the Riemann hypothesis, i.e., hypothetical zeros with real part $\mathrm{Re} (z) \neq 1/2$, these hypothetical zeros -- even if inside the critical region and discussed with the Majorana solution -- would not correspond to any of the zeros of $A(s,t,u)$ violating the initial hypotheses assumed in our system and the $d_n$ or $d(j)$ are not real any more.

 To conclude, we present some additional interesting analogies with different physical systems that are mathematically described by the Majorana Tower.
 The Majorana Tower finds other interesting relationships with the RH that are not limited to scattering phenomena only: when the internal motion of a system can be described by algebraic methods, the equation of motion is equivalent to a Majorana equation and the Regge poles represent the stable solutions.
 One example is the Bethe-Salpeter equation of a composite system with non-relativistic internal motion describing the singularities of the scattering amplitude of an Hydrogen atom that presents an $SO(4,1)$ spectrum-generating algebra and, for an observer in motion, the system is described by an $SO(4,2)$ algebra.
 This algebra contains the generators of the Lorentz group with a correspondence to the infinite-components Majorana solution \cite{bisiacchi67}.
 The energy levels appear to be distributed similarly to the non-trivial zeros of $\zeta(z)$ \cite{iliev} as occurs with random matrix theory \cite{bee}.
 Noteworthy, the description of a particle in the Rindler spacetime is isomorphic to the spectrum of an hydrogen atom \cite{khuri}, and thus to the Majorana Tower, together with the connections with the zeros of $\zeta(z)$ and for the fermionic solution.
 Real examples of Majorana Tower solutions have been actually experimentally observed with quasiparticles made with vortices of light \cite{tambu2021} and in resonant plasmas \cite{Tamburini&al:EPL:2010,TowerTT}.